ejacobg/ejacobg.github.io/content/projects/tourney-tracker.md

 ---
 title: "Tourney Tracker"
 date: 2023-04-22T23:14:00-07:00
-draft: true
+draft: false
 ---

-This project was made to practice/review some concepts discussed in Alex Edwards's _Let's Go_ and _Let's Go Further_ books.
+This project was made to practice/review some concepts discussed in Alex Edwards's [_Let's Go_](https://lets-go.alexedwards.net/) and [_Let's Go Further_](https://lets-go-further.alexedwards.net/) books.
 I also wanted to get a feel for how I wanted to structure my (web) applications in the future.
 Below is some discussion on the various sources that helped influence how this project came to be structured.

 ## _Let's Go_/Snippetbox